Marijus90/weather-talkback-android/README.md

 - A message should be displayed to indicate that I need to connect to the - Internet in order to get updated data.
 - A loading indicator if the app is fetching data.

 All the above requirements were built except for getting user current location and caching it (as of 19th August, 2018).
-It will be implemented in the upcoming days. https://developer.android.com/training/location/retrieve-current
+It will be implemented in the upcoming days.
+Now the app queries the weather data for a hardcoded location - London, UK. https://developer.android.com/training/location/retrieve-current

+Tests cover presenter, activity, local database code and utility classes.

 ### App screenshots